vdespa/PHPExcel-Joomla-Library/README.md

 This library is integrated with Joomla's automatic updates.
 Before updating it's mandatory that you check that your documents still work as expected.

-Please note that PHPExcel 1.7.9 will be the last release of PHPExcel in the 1.x branch.
-An automatic upgrade to PHPExcel 2.0.0 (when released) will not be offered.
+Please note that PHPExcel releases from the 1.x will NOT get an automatic upgrade to PHPExcel 2.0.0 (when released).

 Bugs?
 Problems?
 Feedback?
 -------------------------